How Can Earned Wage Access Help Your Business?

 Is “earned income access” the same as “earned wage access”?

 Early income access is another term for earned wage access.
-It may also be referred to as on-demand pay.
+It may also be referred to as On-Demand Pay.

 -